 Gjirokastër feels older and heavier than Berat.
 Where Berat charms with light and color, Gjirokastër impresses with mass — thick stone walls, fortress towers, and slate-roofed houses that look like they grew out of the mountain.
 The cobblestone streets are steep and unforgiving on ankles.

 Start at Gjirokastër Castle ($4.50 entry, closed Mondays).
-The fortress complex includes a military museum, a captured US Air Force reconnaissance plane from the Cold War, and a stage used for the national folk festival.
-From the ramparts, you can see the entire Drino Valley spread below.
+The fortress complex holds a military museum, a captured US Air Force reconnaissance plane from the Cold War, and a stage used for the national folk festival.
+From the ramparts you can see the entire Drino Valley below.

-The Cold War Tunnel ($2.25) runs 800 meters underground with 59 rooms — it was built to shelter the local government during a nuclear attack.
+The Cold War Tunnel (about $2.50) runs 800 meters underground with 59 rooms — built to shelter the local government during a nuclear attack.
 The temperature inside drops noticeably, even in summer.

 • Location: 130 miles (210 km) south of Tirana